psipred/bioserf/README.md

 3. pGenTHREADER
 4. HHBlits (c.f.
 HH-Suite)
 5. Complete PDB and as fasta db
-6. CATH db and as fasta db
+6. CATH dompain pdbs and as a fasta db

 # BioSerf